 - Rinse well.

-The gourd is now ready for use!
-Remember to follow these tips to keep the gourd in good shape for years to come:
+Your gourd is now ready to use!
+Remember the following notes to keep the gourd in good shape for years to come:

-- Do not use soap when cleaning the gourd.
+- Do not use soap or a dishwasher when cleaning the gourd.
 A thorough rinse is sufficient.

 - Do not leave used tea leaves in the gourd for extended periods after use.

-- Empty gourd after use, rinse well, and allow to dry on a windowsill.
+- Empty gourd after use, rinse well, and allow to dry thoroughly in between uses.